officelearn/azure-docs.sv-se/articles/active-directory/manage-apps/application-sign-in-problem-on-premises-application-proxy.md

 ---
-title: Problem med att logga in till en lokal app med Azure AD App proxy | Microsoft Docs
+title: Problem signing in to on-premises app using Azure AD app proxy | Microsoft Docs
-description: Felsöka vanliga problem som är riktade mot att du inte kan logga in på ett lokalt program som är integrerat med Azure AD med hjälp av Azure-AD-programproxy
+description: Troubleshooting common issues faced when you are unable to sign in to an on-premises application integrated with Azure AD using the Azure AD Application Proxy
 services: active-directory
 documentationcenter: ''
 author: msmimart